Looking for Airbnb bathroom ideas that will generate passive income this year? Check out this bathroom remodel for inspiration and ideas.

 Keep it simple and splurge on the area that will make the most impact.
-For us, that was the faucet that will get used daily.
+For us, that was the faucet that would be used daily.

 4. Functionality needs

 This is an area that requires some thought, especially in an Airbnb bathroom.
-We used to keep all the towels in the bedroom closet but recently did some changes.
+We used to keep all the towels in the bedroom closet but recently made some changes.

 Instead of centering the vanity, we moved it over to fit an etagere that will hold rolled towels.